The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 We knew we already had a house sit lined up in San Miguel de Allende, Mexico and would be flying into neighboring Santiago de Queretaro (QRO) on our American Airlines award tickets.
 But we still needed to secure/pay for lodging for a significant amount of time before the house sit job started.

-The stars aligned and we decided to jump on the aforementioned Hilton promotion and book category one hotels in Santiago de Queretaro, Queretaro Mexico for 41 days!
+The stars aligned and we decided to jump on the aforementioned Hilton promotion and book category one hotels in Santiago de Queretaro, Queretaro, Mexico for 41 days at the tune of 205,000 Hilton points!

 Nearly Free Hotel Rooms: The Facts Behind Our Mattress Run